Antonioleon13/Air_Pressure_Control/README.md

 # Air Pressure Control System

-Project with John Deere of a system for a tire that is be able to measure and modify its pressure according to the terrain it is used on.
+Repository that includes all codes, reports and videos showing how it works.
+This project was with John Deere to design a system for a tire that was be able to measure and modify its pressure according to the terrain it is used on.